plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part2.en.md

 tags: ["NLP", "NER", "spaCy", "Python"]
 ---

-Lets continue our journey with [helpner-core](https://github.com/plaguss/helpner-core), the [spaCy project](https://github.com/explosion/projects) that does all the magic under `helpner`.
+Lets continue our journey with [helpner-core](https://github.com/plaguss/helpner-core), the [spaCy project](https://github.com/explosion/projects) that does all the magic behind `helpner`.

 ![helpner-core](/images/helpner-arch-part2.png)

 This repository contains a spaCy template for a NER model, and allows to build the end-to-end spaCy workflow from the [`spacy project`](https://spacy.io/api/cli#project) cli command manager.
+In short, spaCy projects present *End-to-end NLP workflows from prototype to production*.

-We will visit the different steps of the whole workflow in terms of the different commands that
+We will visit the different steps of the whole workflow following the commands that involve the pipeline.

-## ⏯ Commands
+## `helpner-core` workflow

 All this process is stored in the [`project.yml`](https://github.com/plaguss/helpner-core/blob/main/project.yml) file, which contains the single source of truth for the project.